pretix/pretix-docs/docs/tutorial/products.md

 That is what we are going to do in this section.

 We will navigate to [Event] → "Products" → "Quotas".
-This page shows the list of all quotas for the event, which at the moment includes the "regular ticket" quota, containing the regular ticket as a product, and the "reduced ticket" quota, not containing any ticket.
+This page shows the list of all quotas for the event, which at the moment includes the "regular ticket" quota, containing the standard ticket as a product, and the "reduced ticket" quota, not containing any ticket.
 The list also displays the total capacity and how many items are left for each quota.

 We will click the :btn:change: button next to the "regular ticket" quota in the list.